Ziadashraf301/Black-Friday/Black-friday--Data-analysis-and-hypothesis-testing-.md

--   The t-value is -46.358 and the degrees of freedom is 245163, which indicates that there is a significant difference between the mean purchase amount of the male and female groups.
+-   The t-value is -46.358 and the degrees of freedom is 245163, which indicates that there is a significant difference between the mean the purchase amount of the male and female groups.

 -   The p-value is less than 2.2e-16, which is much smaller than the significance level of 0.05.
 Therefore, we can reject the null